2021 KCPD Crime Reports

 Source Data: KCPD Crime Data 2021

-The graph below shows a timeline of the number of crime reports on a monthly basis from January 1st, 2021 to December 5th, 2021.
+The graph below shows a timeline of the number of crime reports on a monthly basis from January 1st, 2021 to December 26th, 2021.
 There may be multiple reports for each incident detailing the involvement of multiple victims and/or suspects.
-February 15th (1) was the day with the least reports with 146, while October 19th (2) was the least with 383.
+October 19th (1) was the day with the most reports with 383, while December 26th (2) was the least with 126.
 The filter at the top right allows you to specify the specific offense and track the number of reports created overtime of that particular offense.

 The race of the victim is one demographic measures that is detailed in police reports.
 In the chart below, W represents white, B represents black, I represents American Indian or Alaska Native, and U or "no value" represents that the police officer did not record a race.